Who is The Masked Singer? Spoilers, theories and clues revealed

-It’s by far one of many strangest and zaniest reveals on tv; The Masked Singer has lastly landed for UK audiences.
+It’s by far one of many strangest and zaniest exhibits on tv; The Masked Singer has lastly landed for UK audiences.

-For these of you not conversant in the premise, The Masked Singer sees 12 celebrities tackle elaborate and bewildering nature-themed disguises and belt out quite a few classics whereas our panel has to determine who’s behind the masks.
+For these of you not accustomed to the premise, The Masked Singer sees 12 celebrities tackle elaborate and bewildering nature-themed disguises and belt out plenty of classics whereas our panel has to determine who’s behind the masks.

-We’ve seemed on the clues and the proof, and we’re going to try to guess together with the panel about who’s behind the masks.

 Who’s Queen Bee?